First Act Critique

 Tone and mood — whether the opening act creates a cohesive emotional atmosphere and sustains it throughout the first act of the story.

-Reader expectations and market fithow effectively the opening act delivers genre conventions and reader expectations, including comparable title recommendations where relevant.
+Reader expectations and market fithow effectively the opening act delivers on genre conventions and reader expectations, including comparable title recommendations where relevant.

 You'll also receive a clear summary of your opening act's standout strengths, the two or three highest-priority revision areas, and a concrete recommendation for next steps.